 Each AWS account has at least one VPC that spans regions and availability zones.
 Regions are geographically distributed and there is a data transfer cost to move data between them.
 AZs are physically redundant networks within one region.
 In many cases it can be free to move data between AZs, but the network must be setup correctly.
 Moving data within an AZ is always free.

 The primary function of a NAT gateway is to request data on the open internet, outside of the AWS cloud.
 Aptitude getting package updates from packages.ubuntu.com is an example of where this would happen.
 However, many data requests that companies are making are made within their own VPC where a NAT gateway is unnecessary and expensive.
-You can find your NAT Gateway costs in the Active Resource Inventory in the console.
+You can find your NAT Gateway costs in the Active Resource Reports in the console.

 Companies can save significant money by not sending private traffic or traffic to AWS services through NAT Gateways.
 An example would be pulling ECR images over a NAT gateway.
 In recent years, AWS has made changes to decouple NAT gateways from private traffic, for example by making Internet Gateways optional to use with NAT Gateways.